NLPxL2Korean/KLM-corpus/README.md

 10. MISC: Any other annotation

 ## Annotation guidelines
-Detailed morpheme annotation guidelines for building the KLM corpus are available [here](https://nlpxl2korean.github.io/KLM-corpus/annotations).
+A snippet of morpheme annotation guidelines for building the KLM corpus are available [here](https://nlpxl2korean.github.io/KLM-corpus/annotations).

 ## Citation
 This corpus was built from the following project: